 Vienna Card Tips

-- The transit pass you get with the Vienna Card is valid for 24/48/72 hours from the time of validation/exact date and time you wrote on your card.
+Vienna Card Transit Pass: The transit pass you get with the Vienna Card is valid for exactly 24/48/72 hours from the time of validation/exact date and time you wrote on your card.
 You can use it on all public transportation services (underground, trams, buses).

-- You can buy the Vienna Card online, at hotels, the tourist information offices on Albertinaplatz and in the airport.
+Where to Buy: You can buy the Vienna Card online and at the tourist information offices on Albertinaplatz and in the airport.
 You can also buy the card at travel agencies and some hotels.